 Certain states may provide extended deadlines beyond December 15, with some allowing enrollments until January 15 for plans effective January 1.
 It is recommended to check state-specific guidelines for accurate deadlines.

 If you are outside of Open Enrollment, only Qualifying Life Events (QLEs) allow you to make changes.
-Examples include marriage, divorce, or job loss.
+Examples of these events include changes in employment such as losing health coverage or starting a new job, household changes like marriage or the birth of a child, and losing coverage from other sources.
 Refer to plan-specific details or consult your benefits advisor for guidance.